CerberusX1/modlists/README.md

 Reinstall Fallout 4: Install the game again using your platform's launcher (e.g., Steam).
 Run the Game (Initial Launch): Launch Fallout 4 once to allow it to create a fresh set of INI files and detect your hardware

-WHNE YOU FIRST OPEN THE LAUNCHER GO TO OPTIONS AND SET YOUR GRAPHICS TO HIGH OR MEDIUME DO NOT USE ULTRA YOU WILL GET CRASHES FALLOUT 4 IS OLD AND DONT CARE HOW FACNY YOUR PC IS
+WHNE YOU FIRST OPEN THE LAUNCHER GO TO OPTIONS AND SET YOUR GRAPHICS TO HIGH OR MEDIUME DO NOT USE ULTRA YOU WILL GET CRASHES FALLOUT 4 IS OLD AND DONT CARE HOW FANCY YOUR PC IS

 -----------------